Callidus2000/SMAX/README.md

 ## Limitations
-* The module works on the ADOM level as this is the only permission set I've been granted
+* The module works on the tenant level as this is the only permission set I've been granted
 * Maybe there are some inconsistencies in the docs, which may result in a mere copy/paste marathon from my other projects

 <!-- LICENSE -->